rackerlabs/support-how-to/access-contents-of-a-first-generation-cloud-server-image.md

 ####Use a client tool

 You can use a client tool, such as **swiftly**, to download your image from Cloud Files.
-Using swiftly from the command line, you can download all “parts” of an image by invoking the `--prefix flag`.
+Using swiftly from the command line, you can download all “parts” of an image by invoking the `--prefix` flag.

 If you do not have swiftly installed, install it by using pip.